 “We aim for all Harrogate Grammar School students to be happy, healthy, confident young adults who can contribute to the world in which they live now and in the future as active, responsible citizens.
 This will be achieved through an innovative, engaging and purposeful whole school programme, which combines elements of PSHE, Citizenship and Careers and is outstanding in its provision”

 Lower Secondary Subjects

-English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, History, Design (Art & Design and Design Technology), IT (Y7), music, drama (Y8 &9), Spanish, Italian (Y8 & 9) and German.
-In Y7 & 8 students have 2 guidance lessons per week, in which they follow The Big Picture programme of study.
-Students in Y9 have 1 lesson a week of guidance in which they also follow The Big Picture and 1 lesson of enrichment.
+English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, History, Design (Art & Design and Design Technology), IT (Y7 & 8), music, drama (Y9), Spanish and German.
+In Y7 students have 2 guidance lessons per week and students in Y8 & 9 have 1 lesson a week of guidance in which they follow The Big Picture programme of study.

 Upper Secondary Subjects